Slow Cooker Chicken Stock

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.

-12 Comments on “Slow Cooker Chicken Stock”
+12 Comments on “Homemade Chicken Stock”

 Love this, Marcie … and awesome that you can use the slow cooker for it!